-Fig 9.
-PSD of the locking sequence when PLL is settled In Fig 9, we show an example of PSD when the PLL is locked.
-We can see amplitude and frequency of spurs, due to accuracy of TDC and precision of DCO.
-6. Conclusion We have presented a simple and effective behavioral model for an all-digital phase locked loop.
+Fig 7.
+PSD of the locking sequence when PLL is settled In Fig 7, we show an example of PSD when the PLL is locked.
+We can note the amplitudes and frequencies of spurs, due to accuracy of TDC and precision of DCO.
+VI.
+CONCLUSION We have presented a simple and effective behavioral model for an all-digital phase locked loop.
 This model, based on a simple expression of the delay that is an image of phase error, enables simulating the PLL at low rate (independently of carrier frequency) instead of conventional high rate simulator.
-Simulation comparisons with traditionnal VHDL simulator confirm the validity of this new model.
+Simulation comparisons with a VHDL simulator confirm both the validity and the speed of this model.
 Such a model will be used to analyse several aspects of this ADPLL and select a set of parameters optimizing its performance.
-Results including the effect of the Sigma Delta modulator and adaptation of the behavior model will be presented at the conference.
-References:

-- R. B. Staszeswski and P. T. Balsara, Phase-Domain All-Digital Phase-Locked Loop, IEEE trans. on circuits and System, Vol 52, n°3, March 2005, pp 159-163. - [2] R. B. Staszewski, C.-M. Hung, D. Leipold and P. T. Balsara, A first Multigigahertz Digitally Controlled Oscillator for Wireless Applications, IEEE Trans. on Microwave Theory and Techniques, Vol 51, n°11, Nov 2003, pp 2154-2164. - [3] R. B. Staszewski, D. Leipold, C.-M. Hung and P. T. Balsara, TDC-Based Frequency Synthesizer for Wireless Applications, IEEE RFIC Symposium, 2004, pp 215-218.
+REFERENCES - [1] R. B. Staszeswski and P. T. Balsara, "Phase-Domain All-Digital Phase-Locked Loop," IEEE trans. on circuits and System, vol. 52, no. 3, pp. 159-163, March 2005. - [2] R. B. Staszewski, C-M. Hung, D. Leipold and P. T. Balsara, "A first Multigigahertz Digitally Controlled Oscillator for Wireless Applications," IEEE Trans. on Microwave Theory and Techniques, vol. 51, no. 11, pp. 2154-2164, Nov 2003. - [3] R. B. Staszewski, D. Leipold, C-M. Hung and P. T. Balsara, "TDC-Based Frequency Synthesizer for Wireless Applications," IEEE RFIC Symposium, pp. 215-218, 2004.